ministryofjustice/security-guidance/docs/remote-working.md

 ## Working securely

-It’s important to consider the security of how you work remotely.
+It's important to consider the security of how you work remotely.

 -   **Work locations** - as with home working above, you need to be equally, if not more, vigilant when working in public spaces.